aurule/roll-it/docs/systems/drh.md

 So that's a lot.
 The `/drh` command does all of this automatically.

+Don't Rest Your Head also has a basic teamwork mechanic, which `/drh` supports by allowing a `pain` of zero.
+In this special mode, you can roll your flat Discipline pool to add automatic successes to another character's roll.
+As per the system's rules, you cannot use talents, a modifier, or any other pools when helping another.

 ## `/drh`

 Roll pools of d6s, tally, and compare results.
 Also applies special rules logic for talents.